NAME

 shutdown

-will bring the system down and may be the word now (indicating an immediate shutdown) or specify a future time in one of two formats: +number, or yymmddhhmm, where the year, month, and day may be defaulted to the current system values.
-The first form brings the system down in number minutes and the second at the absolute time specified. - warning-message
+will bring the system down and may be the case-insensitive word now (indicating an immediate shutdown) or a future time in one of two formats: +number, or yymmddhhmm, where the year, month, and day may be defaulted to the current system values.
+The first form brings the system down in number minutes and the second at the absolute time specified. +number may be specified in units other than minutes by appending the corresponding suffix: “s

 - Any other arguments comprise the warning message that is broadcast to users currently logged into the system.